Learn More About Our Demonstration Skills Training

 The key is to piece together what each decision maker cares about and why.
 Armed with this information you can be sure to cover the topics they care about and to drop the ones they don’t.

 Knowing who will be in the audience means that you know who the most important decision maker in the room is.
 This is the person who needs to hear your message loud and clear.
-If they are not in the meeting you may need to reschedule for a time when they can be.
+Make sure to cover the key decision makers issues and to verify that they buy into what you are saying.
+If you discover that the key decision maker will not be in the meeting, you may need to reschedule for a time when they can be.

 Here is a PDF Demo Form that you may find useful for capturing the information that you need to know about your audience prior to your demo.